apache/openwebbeans/readme/README.txt

 * @Alternative support
 * OSGi environment support with an own plugable bundle ClassPath scanner
 * plugable SecurityManager integration doubles speed if no SecurityManager is being used
-* support for direct CDI usage in tomcat-8, tomcat-9 and other Servlet environments
+* support for direct CDI usage in Tomcat and other Servlet environments

 Noteable differences to CDI spec behaviour